Trigition/GlamourPrint/README.md

 # GlamourPrint
-Just some tools I created in Python for 'fancy' terminal output.
+Just some tools I created in various languages for 'fancy' terminal output